arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-vidor-4000/datasheets/datasheet.md

 ## Features

 <p style="text-align: justify;">
-The MKR VIDOR 4000 is nothing less than a powerhouse of a board, packing a huge set of features into a small form factor.
+The MKR Vidor 4000 is nothing less than a powerhouse of a board, packing a huge set of features into a small form factor.
 It features the Intel® Cyclone® 10CL016 for FPGA (Field Programming Gate Array), allowing you to configure a large set of pins to accommodate any of your preferences.
 But why stop there?
-The board also has a camera connector, a Micro HDMI connector, Wi-Fi / Bluetooth® connectivity through the NINA-W102 module, and cyber-security through the ECC508 crypto chip.
-Just like the other members of the MKR family, it uses the popular Cortex-M0 32-bit SAMD21 microprocessor.
+The board also has a camera connector, a Micro HDMI connector, Wi-Fi® / Bluetooth® connectivity through the NINA-W102 module, and cyber-security through the ECC508 crypto chip.
+Just like the other members of the MKR family, it uses the popular Arm® Cortex®-M0 32-bit SAMD21 microprocessor.

 </p>

 ### Microcontroller Block

 The board's microcontroller is a low power Arm® Cortex®-M0 32-bit SAMD21, like in the other boards within the Arduino MKR family.
-The WiFi and Bluetooth® connectivity is performed with a module from u-blox, the NINA-W10, a low power chipset operating in the 2.4GHz range.
+The Wi-Fi® and Bluetooth® connectivity is performed with a module from u-blox, the NINA-W10, a low power chipset operating in the 2.4GHz range.
 On top of that, secure communication is ensured through the Microchip® ECC508 crypto chip.
 Also, you can find a battery charger, and a directionable RGB LED on-board.

 <div style="text-align:center;">